iszczesniak/cpp/memory/index.md

 {% include_relative standalone.cc %}
 ```

-If a recipe is not standalone, then it's an argument of a call
+If a recipe is not standalone, then it's an argument of a call to a
-expression of a function, a constructor or an operator.
-Prior to
+function, a constructor or an operator.
+Prior to C++17, a recipe used
-C++17, a recipe also created a temporary that was used to initialize a
+as a call argument also created a temporary that was used to
-parameter of a function (a constructor or an operator) called.
-A
-temporary was destroyed when no longer needed.
-That temporary,
+initialize a parameter of a call.
+A temporary was destroyed before
+the evaluation of the complete (whole) expression was complete.
+That
+temporary, however, was usually created directly in a parameter,
-however, was not always present because of the return value
-optimization (prior to C++11) or the constructor elision (since
+either because of the unnamed RVO or the constructor elision.
-C++11).

 Since C++17 these expressions are called expressions of the
 **prvalue** category, prvalue expressions or just prvalues in short.